-On the 11th October 2010, I was delighted to have been appointed shadow minister for Energy and Climate Change.
+On October 8, 2013 I was delighted to be appointed shadow minister for Public Health, after three very enjoyable years as shadow minister for Energy and Climate Change.

 I am a child of Thatcher’s Britain.
 Born shortly after she came to power, I had my childhood in the 80s and 90s.
 I was only young, but I remember what it was like.
 It was a nasty, spiteful, shameful period in our history.
 I’m in politics to make sure that we never go back.